cccbr/runningatower/content/docs/060-Emergency/index.md

 ![Typical fire alarm](alarm_350.jpg)

-Fire extinguisher and alarms – are these audible and visible when the bells are being rung?
+## Fire extinguisher and alarms.

+These must audible and visible when the bells are being rung.
+These must be inspected tested regularly and be in date.
+Smoke detectors are generally rated for 10 years before requiring replacement.

 ![Fire exit indicator](exit_350.jpg)

-Emergency lighting and exits – are these regularly checked and are people aware of these, especially the lead of any group.
+## Emergency lighting and exits

+These must be inspected tested regularly and be in date.
+They must be to adequate to safely set the bells ahould the power fail during ringing.
+Emergency lighting should be tested for 3 hours continuous use and a record held by the ***[authority](../170-glossary/#authority)***.

+The design of the fire alarm system shall be in accordance with a fire safety plan.

 Ensure that ringers are not “locked in” the tower during ringing.
 Conversely, unwanted guests must not be able to access the tower while ringing is underway.
-Consider how unplanned visitors can gain access to the building.
-Advise visitors to make contact in advance by publicising this, for instance on the building website.
+Consider how unplanned visitors might gain access to the building.
+Advise such visitors to make contact in advance by publicising this, for instance on the building website.

  ## Image Credits